Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Departed New York on June 3-1942 with a cargo of 3000 tons phosphate, cars, trucks, aircraft, 2 locomotives and tenders for Suez/Alexandria via Cape Town, on charter to Fearn Line, New York at the time.
-She sailed in a convoy as far as Chesapeake Bay, then continued alone on June 6, and was on a course 126° true, sailing at a speed of 12 knots, not zig-zagging, when she at 20:42 on June 7*, in approximate position 34 12N 68 00W was torpedoed by U-135 (Praetorius).
-The torpedo struck on the port side near No. 3 hatch.
+She was on a course 126° true, sailing at a speed of 12 knots, not zig-zagging, slight SE breeze, smooth sea and good visibility, 2 lookouts (1 on bridge and 1 on top of bridge), when she at 20:42 on June 7*, in approximate position 34 12N 68 00W was torpedoed by U-135 (Praetorius).
+The torpedo struck on the port side near No. 3 hatch, resulting in a hole in her side.
 She listed to starboard, then to port before straightening up and coming to rest with the foreship deep in the water.
 No SOS was sent because the antenna had fallen down.
 The engines were stopped from the boat deck and all 3 starboard lifeboats were launched.
-Shortly after the men had gotten off the ship, about 12 minutes after the first attack, the U-boat came up between the captain's lifeboat and the other 2 boats and sent off another torpedo 25° from aft on port side, which exploded in the engine room, and within a couple of minutes she went down by the bow.
-About 10 minutes later the U-boat came over to the captain's boat to ask the usual questions in German about cargo and destination etc., translated to English by a submarine crew.
+Shortly after the men had gotten off the ship, about 12 minutes after the first attack, the U-boat came up between the captain's lifeboat and the other 2 boats and sent off another torpedo, fired one quarter mile, 25° from aft on the port side, which exploded in the engine room, and within a couple of minutes she went down by the bow.
+About 10 minutes later the U-boat came over to the captain's boat, the commander asking the usual questions in German about cargo and destination etc., translated to English by a U-boat crew.
 The commander also asked if anyone had been wounded, then with a "sorry boys, this is war" and "I wish you good luck", the boat took off.

 The captain's boat with 8 crew and 2 passengers set sail in a westerly direction at about 10:30, the other 2 boats being out of sight in the dark at that time.
 The next morning the wind died down so they continued rowing in the same direction for 2 days.
 In the afternoon of June 9 they spotted the masts and funnel of a ship which altered course and headed towards them (340 36N 690 55W), and at 16:35 they were picked up by the American Chickasaw City and landed in Port of Spain on June 18.
 The other 2 lifeboats had been located by the Polish D/S Paderewski the day after the sinking and the men taken to Trinidad.